leopiccionia/ucoin-helper/README.md

 ### Side ID

-The task consists of verifying if the [obverse and reverse](https://en.wikipedia.org/wiki/Obverse_and_reverse) of the coin are correctly labeled, using the user's expertise and often visual and/or textual cues.
+The task consists of verifying if the [obverse and reverse](https://en.wikipedia.org/wiki/Obverse_and_reverse) of the coin are correctly labeled, using the user's expertise and often visual or textual cues.

 The extension provides the following keyboard shortcuts: